-Comes fully assembled and tested, pre-programmed with ESP32 SPI WiFi co-processor firmware that you can use in CircuitPython to use this into WiFi co-processor ().
-We also include some header so you can solder it in and plug right into your Arduino-compatible, but you can also pick up a set of stacking headers to stack above/below your board.
+We placed an ESP32 module on a BitsyWing with a tri-state chip for MOSI so you can share the SPI bus.
+The add on comes fully assembled and tested, pre-programmed with ESP32 SPI WiFi co-processor firmware that you can use in CircuitPython to use this into WiFi co-processor over SPI + 2 pins ().
+We also toss in some header so you can solder it in though you'll need stacking headers for your ItsyBitsy to put the add-on on top.